Challenges for Positive Peace in the era of Populism

 Brexit and election of Donald Trump to US presidency are two of the most prominent examples of the rising trend in populism.
 Yet, populism is often mistakenly understood to be homogenous.
 Populist parties differ widely in their political scale across countries.
 They can position themselves at extreme ends of either left or right.
 These parties challenge established norms of checks and balances enshrined in constitutional democracies to advance interests of majority by hurting interest of minorities.
 From the basis of their policies, they are anti-establishment.
 And some of the established norms they oppose are the institutions and structures that assist in the maintenance of peace.

 The Global Peace Indexes of 2017 and 2018 identified such a trend in many European countries.
-The share of vote for populists have been rising in the last decade.
+The share of vote for populists has been rising in the last decade.
 In Hungary, Greece, Poland and Italy populist parties together command more than 50% of the total vote share.
 Southern and central Europe is most affected by this populist wave.
 However, major countries of Western Europe have also seen the rise in populism particularly in Germany, France and Spain, as well as in Scandinavian countries, most notably in Finland and Sweden.

 The rise of populism in recent years has influenced the trends of Positive Peace.
 Positive Peace is the attitudes, institutions and structures that are associated with creating and sustaining peaceful societies.
 Countries with higher levels of Positive Peace not only have a reduced number of grievances that arise, they also have the ability to resolve emerging disagreements without the use of violence.